JimLynchCodes/Triplex-Testing-Guidebook/README.md

 <div name="Laid Back Perfectionism"></div>
 ## Part 6: Laid Back Perfectionism
 There is a type of culture that is instilled in teams that are working well in triplex testing development.
 Code is an interesting thing because if it isn't "perfect" it's not yet finished.
 I say *perfect* in quotes because the word can have many different meanings.
 Some may consider code with no errors and that contains no bugs when it runs to be perfect.
-For some, perfect code has a type of aesthetic requirement or must be in a certain style, and still others will say it's perfect if anf only if all it's relevant tests from all three areas have been identified, written, and passing in all cases.
+For some, perfect code has a type of aesthetic requirement or must be in a certain style, and still others will say it's perfect if and only if all it's relevant tests from all three areas have been identified, written, and passing in all cases.
+"Laid back perfection" should be a mantra and part of the corporate culture.
+Obviously, humans are imperfect beings and at times make mistakes.
+The key is that there is a series of checks  and balances that prevents imperfect code from reaching the end of the pipeline, the users.
+The testing triforce acts as the team's ultimately safety net and acts as a safegaurd that only allows perfect code to be deployed.
+Thus, there is no need for developers to be in hyper-alert mode or to manually ensure that there are no bugs.
+Ideally, this results in perfect code being pushed live without headache or worry from the developer team.

 <div name="Triforce Tester Certification"></div>